Panorama Therapy | Miranda Nadeau Ph.D., Psychologist

-How to Process Your Feelings: Mindful Healing Step-by-Step
+How to Process Your Feelings: A Step-by-Step Guide

-How to Process Your Feelings: Mindful Healing Step-by-Step
+How to Process Your Feelings: A Step-by-Step Guide

-Here I’ll share step-by-step how to process your feelings, whether you’re navigating through relationship distress, frustration, grief, work stress, sadness, or other emotional experiences.
+Here I’ll share step-by-step how to process your feelings, whether you’re working through relationship distress, frustration, grief, work stress, sadness, or something harder to name.

-If you are feeling anxious, you may notice it manifesting in tightness in your chest or a knot in your stomach.
+If you’re feeling anxious, you might notice tightness in your chest or a knot in your stomach.
 Just take note of that for now.
-Recognizing the emotion without judgment is crucial, so it helps to lend curiosity to your own experience.
+Recognizing the emotion without judgment creates an opening for it to unfold and release its grip.

-Grant yourself permission to feel this feeling.
-Accepting an emotion doesn’t mean you agree with it; it’s simply acknowledging your experience in a neutral way.
-Rather than pushing away an uncomfortable emotion, allow it to exist just as it is.
+Grant yourself permission to feel what you’re feeling.
+Accepting an emotion doesn’t mean you agree with it; it’s acknowledging your experience without rushing past it.
+Rather than pushing away something uncomfortable, let it exist as it is.
 Observe the emotion without judgment and explore its qualities:

 • If you notice pressure: Is it even or uneven, supportive or crushing?